-Jason Alder lives in Cooksville, Maryland will be turning 14 years old during 2017, started racing in 2009 when he was 6 years old.
-He immediately fell in love with go-karting both on oval and road course tracks.
-Jason finished second place in his first ever race.
+Jason Alder lives in Cooksville, Maryland and will be turning 16 years old during the 2019 season.
+He started racing in 2009 when he was 6 years old and immediately fell in love with go-karting both on oval and road course tracks.
+Jason finished second place in his first ever race at Sandy Hook Speedway in Street, Maryland.
 During his second season Jason participated in twenty-four races and won fourteen features.
-Jason’s third season in 2011 was the first season Jason participated in the World Karting Association (WKA) Gold Cup Series, which is a National 4-Cycle road course circuit.
+Jason’s third season in 2011 was the first season Jason participated in the World Karting Association (WKA) Gold Cup Series, which was a National 4-Cycle road course circuit.
 WKA is the largest sanctioning body for kart racing in the United States.
 Jason’s first appearance in a Gold Cup Series race was truly an eye-opening experience as he was not expected to be very competitive due to his limited driving experience and second-hand equipment.
 The field consisted of approximately sixteen of the nation’s best 4-cycle drivers.
 Jason qualified fourth and finished the feature event in fifth for a podium finish in his first national event!
 Jason went on to participate in thirty races that season where he scored his first feature win at Sandy Hook Speedway and a couple of podium finishes at the national level.
 He finished up the season 6th in the National points standings.
 AB Motorsports was then established to focus on further developing Jason’s driving skills and provide more opportunities to compete locally, regionally and nationally.

 In the years since AB Motorsports was established, have been extremely productive and successful years.
 Jason continued to compete and then shine at the national level.
 The 2012 season, at 9 years old, consisted of forty-nine races at seven different tracks in six states from Florida to Indiana.
 Jason scored five runner-up National finishes and won his first two national pole awards.
 Overall the season ended with a second place finish in the national point standings.
 At the regional and local levels, Jason won seven features and won the 2012 Most Improved Junior Driver Award at Sandy Hook Speedway and again finishing second in both the local and region point standings.